CreatorDev/w1-switchcounter/README.md

 ### Building your Project for OpenWrt

-Navigate back to the openwrt SDK folder and add your custom folder as an OpenWrt feed (change the path in the echo command to be to the 'custom' folder created by the earlier git clone):
+Navigate back to the openwrt SDK folder and add your custom folder as an OpenWrt feed (change the path in the echo command to be the **absolute path** to the 'custom' folder created by the earlier git clone):

 <pre>
 $ cd openwrt